TV Gazeta de Alagoas

-TV Gazeta de Alagoas (channel 7), also known as TV Gazeta, is a Brazilian television station based in Maceió, the capital of the state of Alagoas.
-The station belongs to the Organização Arnon de Mello (OAM), a media group linked to former Brazilian president Fernando Collor de Mello, which also controls the city's pay TV channel Gazeta News, the newspaper Gazeta de Alagoas and the radio stations Gazeta FM and Mix FM Maceió.
-It was a TV Globo affiliate from its inception until September 27, 2025, following a judicial decision from the network favoring TV Asa Branca Alagoas.
-The station is temporarily independent until November 1st.
+TV Gazeta de Alagoas (channel 7), also known as TV Gazeta, is a Brazilian independent television station based in Maceió, the capital of the state of Alagoas.
+The station is owned by the Organização Arnon de Mello (OAM), a media group linked to former Brazilian president Fernando Collor de Mello, which also controls the city's pay TV channel Gazeta News, the newspaper Gazeta de Alagoas and the radio stations Gazeta FM and Mix FM Maceió.
+It used to be a TV Globo affiliate from its inception until September 27, 2025, following a judicial decision from the network favoring TV Asa Branca Alagoas.

 History

 Early years

 The concession of the first television station in Maceió and Alagoas was granted by President Ernesto Geisel on May 16, 1974, to the journalist and politician Arnon de Mello, owner of the Gazeta de Alagoas newspaper and Rádio Gazeta.
 Signal tests on VHF channel 7 began in August 1975, with the transmission of Rede Globo's national programming in color and local programming in black and white.
 On September 3, the cornerstone of the station's headquarters building was laid, located in the Farol neighborhood, in Maceió, in the presence of the governor of Alagoas, Afrânio Salgado Lages and its CEO, Pedro Collor de Mello.

-The inauguration, initially scheduled for October 1, took place a few days earlier on the afternoon of September 27, in which a plaque was fixed with the following text written by Arnon de Mello: "We are untying the knot that tied Alagoas to the humiliating as the only state without a television station.
+The inauguration, initially scheduled for October 1, took place a few days earlier on the afternoon of September 27, in which a plaque was fixed with the following text written by Arnon de Mello: "We are untying the knot that tied Alagoas to the humiliating [state] as the only state without a television station.
 Channel 7, which we inaugurated today, is proof of our willingness to serve you, the people of Alagoas, TV Gazeta de Alagoas."
 Before the launch of the station, the state received retransmissions from TV Rádio Clube and TV Jornal do Commercio, both from Pernambuco.

 Gazeta was the first station in the Northeast of the country to relay Globo directly from the national signal — the affiliates installed then in the region received reception from TV Globo Nordeste, from Recife.
 Due to the costs of simultaneously showing network programming, the station obtained Quadruplex tapes with Globo programs from the Pernambuco branch, which, after broadcast, arrived within a month, restricting live transmission to Jornal Nacional and Fantástico.
 The broadcaster already had some small shareholders, including João Tenório (later the owner of TV Pajuçara), Carlos Lira Neto and Ricardo Brennand.

 In December 2014, Gazeta signed an agreement with the Alagoan Football Federation to exclusively broadcast the Campeonato Alagoano from the 2015 edition onwards.
 The tournament was shown on the station until 2019, as the following year the rights were passed on to its sister company, TV Mar, which only covered that season.